mvolkmann/blog/src/swift.md

 ## Tools

-To format Swift code in Xcode, select the lines to be formatted (cmd-a for all) and press ctrl-i which is the keyboard shortcut for Editor ...
+To fix Swift code indentation in Xcode, select the lines to be fixed (cmd-a for all) and press ctrl-i which is the keyboard shortcut for Editor ...
 Structure ...
 Re-Indent.
 The default code indentation is four spaces.